 deafConntectEd is pleased to announce two online modules are now available for people interested in or already working as notetakers.
-These modules were designed to fill the current gap in development opportunities for this vital student support service.
+These modules were designed to fill the current gap in accredited professional development opportunities for this vital student support service.

 deafConnectEd would like to offer further support opportunities for notetakers so we value your feedback.
 Do you have suggestions for further skills development activities that we could support online?
 Contact us to share your thoughts.

 The following is a list of some of the professional development resources available online:

 Two modules are now available, offering participants the following topics:

 Module 1 – Notetaking for Deaf and Hard of Hearing Students:

 - Study notes – who uses them and for what purpose

 - video interviews with students and experienced notetakers sharing their perspectives and tips for newer notetakers